janscience/MicroConfig/docs/userguide.md

   Select [1]:
 ```

-This menu contains 4 actions that allow you to print, save, load and
+This menu contains four actions that allow you to print, save, load and
 erase the configuration.

 Enter `1` to print the current configuration: